jazcap53/spreadsheet_etl/README.md

 * #### outputs a specialized visualization.

 I return to this project often to refactor and learn.

-Just started a refactor based on Robert Martin's _Clean Code_; I've only done a little but it's going very well.
+I'm currently refactoring to remove side effects, as per Robert Martin's _Clean Code_.